SimiaCryptus/qqn-optimizer/paper/combined.md

 * **Welch's t-test** for unequal variances to compare means of function evaluations and success rates
 * **Cohen's d** for effect size to quantify practical significance (available in the supplementary material)
-* This results in a number of win/loss/tie comparisons for each pair of algorithms across all problems.
-(Ties are counted when the difference is not statistically significant at the 0.05 level after Bonferroni correction.)
+* Win/loss/tie comparisons for each pair of algorithms across all problems (ties are counted when the difference is not statistically significant at the 0.05 level after Bonferroni correction)
-* This is then aggregated across all problems to produce a win/loss/tie table for each algorithm pair.
+* Aggregation across all problems to produce a win/loss/tie table for each algorithm pair

 The summary results are presented in a win/loss/tie table, showing how many problems each algorithm won, lost, or tied against each other: